professorkalim/stats22-23/Making_a_Plot.md

       ylab = "Daily High Temperature (F)",
       main = "_______________ 10 Day Forecast")
 ```
+_Note: To go down to the next line without running your code, hold Shift and hit return._

 **Question 2:** Try replacing the **p** in *type="p"* in the code above with **l**, **b**, **o** or **n**.
 What kinds of graphs do each letter produce?